BlagorodnaIlievska/case_study_pmi/README.md

   - new_score_data.xlsx a test set for checking the model performances

-  Used packages
+# Used packages
-  import itertools

-# Data Science
+Data Science
 pandas as pd
 import numpy as np
 import math

-# ML
+ML
 from sklearn.model_selection import train_test_split, cross_val_score
 from sklearn.linear_model import LogisticRegression from sklearn.preprocessing import StandardScaler